Princess Louise, Duchess of Argyll: Early life

 Albert and Victoria chose the names Louisa Caroline Alberta.
-She was baptised on 13 May 1848 in Buckingham Palace's private chapel by John Bird Sumner, the Archbishop of Canterbury.
+She was baptised on 13 May in the private chapel at Buckingham Palace by John Bird Sumner, the Archbishop of Canterbury.
 Though she was christened Louisa at the service, she was invariably known as Louise throughout her life.
 Her godparents were Duke Gustav Wilhelm of Mecklenburg-Schwerin (her paternal great-great-uncle, for whom Prince Albert stood proxy); the Duchess of Saxe-Meiningen (for whom her great-aunt Queen Adelaide stood proxy); and the Hereditary Grand Duchess of Mecklenburg-Strelitz (her first cousin once-removed, for whom the Duchess of Cambridge stood proxy).
 During the ceremony, the Duchess of Gloucester, one of the few children of King George III who were still alive, forgot where she was, and suddenly got up in the middle of the service and knelt at the queen's feet, much to the queen's horror.

 Like her siblings, Louise was brought up with the strict programme of education devised by her father, Prince Albert, and his friend and confidant, Baron Stockmar.
-The young children were taught practical tasks, such as cooking, farming, household tasks and carpentry.
+The young children were taught practical tasks, such as cooking, farming, household chores and carpentry.

-From her early years, Louise was a talented and intelligent child, and her artistic talents were quickly recognised.
+From her early years, Louise was a talented and intelligent child, and her artistic skills were quickly recognised.
 On his visit to Osborne House in 1863, Hallam Tennyson, the son of the poet Alfred, Lord Tennyson, remarked that Louise could "draw beautifully".
 Because of her royal rank, an artistic career was not considered.
 However, the queen first allowed her to attend art school under the tutelage of the sculptor Mary Thornycroft, and later (1863) allowed her to study at the National Art Training School, now The Royal College of Art.
 Louise also became an able dancer, and Victoria wrote, after a dance, that Louise "danced the sword dance with more verve and accuracy than any of her sisters".
 Her wit and intelligence made her a favourite with her father, with her inquisitive nature earning her the nickname "Little Miss Why" from other members of the royal family.